imteekay/machine-learning-research/books/understanding-deep-learning/README.md

 - Attention Pattern
   - The query Q asks questions how the other tokens relate to the one in question
   - The key K answers the query Q for each token.
 It applies softmax to normalize K for each token, as if it was a probability distribution.
 It gives weights according to how relevant each surrounding token is to the token in question.
+  - The Query-Key-Value relationship measure the similarity of each token related to the other tokens
+    - Query for token 1: Key of token 2 + Value of token 2
+    - Query for token 1: Key of token 3 + Value of token 3
+    - Query for token 1: Key of token 4 + Value of token 4
+    - Query for token 2: Key of token 1 + Value of token 1
+    - Query for token 2: Key of token 3 + Value of token 3
+    - Query for token 2: Key of token 4 + Value of token 4

 **Encoder**: Feedforward after the multi-head attention in the encoder